mrsrmn/RedditEasy/README.md

       f"Subreddit Subscribers: {postoutput.subreddit_subscribers}")
 ```

+More examples are in the [examples folder](https://github.com/MakufonSkifto/RedditEasy/tree/main/examples)

+## How to get Reddit API client info
 To get your Reddit API client info go to
 https://www.reddit.com/prefs/apps
 and create a script.

-More examples are in the [examples folder](https://github.com/MakufonSkifto/RedditEasy/tree/main/examples)

 ![](https://i.imgur.com/Ri13AQu.png)